exasol/websocket-api/docs/commands/subLoginV1.md

-### SubLogin: Establishes a subconnection to Exasol
+### subLogin: Establishes a subconnection to Exasol

 This command invokes the login process, which establishes a subconnection between the client and Exasol.
 Using subconnections,